wandb/examples/pytorch-cnn-fashion/README.md

 # Run your first sweep from an existing W&B Project

 If you have an existing W&B project, it’s easy to start optimizing your models with hyperparameter sweeps.
-I’ll work through the steps with a working example— you can open my [W&B Dashboard](https://app.wandb.ai/carey/pytorch-cnn-fashion) and the example code from this repo.
+I’ll work through the steps with a working example— you can open my [W&B Dashboard](https://app.wandb.ai/carey/pytorch-cnn-fashion).
+I'm using the code from this example repo, which trains a PyTorch convolutional neural network to classify images from the [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist).

 1. I open my project page.
 Here are a couple of runs I’ve done already.